dvarnai/simillimum/README.md

 -Added native HandleError:GetHandleStatus(Handle:hndl)<br/>
 -Updated SDKHooks gamedata for CStrike to utilise Dynamic Offsets<br/>
 -Add support for CSS to the ExtinguishEntity function<br/>
+<b>2013.05.25:</b><br/>
+-Updated makefiles and msvc solutions
+-Refactored and merged a few patches by Afronanny:
+ -Using @aim while specatating someone will select the spectated player now -Added AwardClientAchievement native
+ -Fixed a crash with Precache natives if they are supplied a bogus string
 <br/>
 <b>TODO:</b><br/>
 <br/>